 BMW 8 Series review - Practicality, comfort and boot space

-The 8 Series has a large boot, but if you prioritise practicality then you'll need the four-door Gran Coupe model
+The 8 Series has a large boot, but if you're prioritising practicality then you'll need the four-door Gran Coupe model

 The Grand Coupe model is almost as long as the executive 7 Series, and so offers more practicality and space for passengers to travel in comfort.

 At 4,843mm long and 1,902mm wide, there’s no doubt the 8 Series takes up lots of space in the garage.
 From a size perspective it splits the difference between a Mercedes S-Class Coupe and the Aston Martin DB11.
-The Porsche 911 is noticeably smaller at 4,499mm x 1,808mm, and the Mercedes AMG GT is shorter but wider than the BMW at 4,546mm x 1,939mm.
+The Porsche 911 is noticeably smaller at 4,499mm x 1,808mm.

 The extended wheelbase of the Grand Coupe means overall length comes in at over 5 metres, while it's also slightly taller.